-REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-To the City Council City of Princeton, Kentucky
+To the Mayor and City Council City of Princeton, Kentucky

-We have audited the financial statements of the governmental activities, the aggregate discretely presented component unit, each major fund, and the aggregate remaining fund information of City of Princeton, Kentucky, as of and for the year ended June 30, 2012, which collectively comprise the City of Princeton, Kentucky's basic financial statements and have issued our report thereon dated September 6, 2012.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the aggregate discretely presented component unit, each major fund, and the aggregate remaining fund information of City of Princeton, Kentucky, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise City of Princeton, Kentucky's basic financial statements and have issued our report thereon dated November 19, 2014.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-Management of City of Princeton, Kentucky, is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit, we considered City of Princeton, Kentucky 's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of City of Princeton, Kentucky's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the City of Princeton, Kentucky's internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered City of Princeton, Kentucky's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of City of Princeton, Kentucky's internal control.
+Accordingly, we do not express an opinion on the effectiveness of City of Princeton, Kentucky's internal control.

-Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies, or material weaknesses and therefore, there can be no assurance that all deficiencies, significant deficiencies, or material weaknesses have been identified.
-However, as described below, we identified certain deficiencies in internal control over financial reporting that we consider to be material weaknesses.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, as described below we identified certain deficiencies in internal control that we consider to be material weaknesses.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiency 2012-1 described below to be a material weakness.
+We consider the deficiencies described below to be material weaknesses.

-2012-1 Management oversight of financial reporting: We noted certain transactions that were not recorded in the general ledger.
-As a result, audit adjustments were necessary to present the financial statements in accordance with Generally Accepted Accounting Principals and the Governmental Auditing Standards Board.
+2013-1 Management oversight of financial reporting: We noted certain transactions that were not recorded in the general ledger.
+As a result, audit adjustments were necessary to present the financial statements in accordance with General Accepted Accounting Principals and statements of the Governmental Auditing Standards Accounting Board.

-Recommendation: We recommend that management implement the necessary procedures to insure all transactions are correctly and timely recorded in the general ledger in accordance with all accounting practices.
+Recommendation: We recommend that management implement the necessary procedures to insure all transactions are correctly and timely recorded in the general ledger in accordance with all accounting standards.